kaapiel/ALMIntegration-Java/README.md

 1. [Creators](#creators)

 <h2 id="quick-start">Quick Start :chart_with_upwards_trend:</h2>
-Add the library to your Android project, then check out the examples below!
+add your test cases on the framework to automate it!

 <br/>